lumifyio/lumify/README.md

 ![ScreenShot](web/src/main/webapp/img/lumify-logo.png?raw=true)

-Lumify is an open source big data analytical tool and knowledge discovery.
-See the [project page] (http://lumify.io) for more details.
-Basically, it's a way to aggregate your data and extract useful insights.
+Lumify is an open source big data integration, analytics, and visualization platform.
+Please see the [project page] (http://lumify.io) for more details.

 ## Getting Started

-Lumify supplies a pre-built virtual machine, however if you would like to build the project from source please see the corresponding section below.
+Lumify supplies a pre-built virtual machine to get you started quickly, but you can also build from source.
+Please choose your adventure from the linked documents below.

-[Pre-built VM Instructions] (docs/PREBUILT_VM.md)
+[Use the pre-built VM] (docs/PREBUILT_VM.md)

-[Build from source Instructions] (docs/BUILD_FROM_SOURCE.md)
+[Build from source] (docs/BUILD_FROM_SOURCE.md)

-## Disclaimers
+## Important Notes

 * The following Titan properties are required on every vertex:
     * ```title```
     * ```_subType```: concept id